StevenGann/stevengann.github.io/_posts/2025-08-20-Neural-Networks.md

     G -.->|Next Iteration| A
 ```

-Backpropagation works by:
-1. **Forward pass**: Compute predictions using current weights
-2. **Compute error**: Compare predictions with actual values
-3. **Backward pass**: Calculate gradients for each weight
-4. **Update weights**: Adjust weights in the direction that reduces error
+Backpropagation is a process that starts with a forward pass, where the network uses its current weights to make predictions.
+After seeing how those predictions compare to the actual values, it calculates the error.
+Then, in the backward pass, the network figures out how much each weight contributed to that error by computing gradients.
+Finally, it updates the weights, tweaking them in a way that reduces the error for future predictions.

 The beauty of backpropagation is that it automatically handles the complexity of multiple layers.
 You don't need to manually derive gradients for each layer—the algorithm does it systematically.